 The Order of Canada is the cornerstone of the Canadian Honours System.
 Since its creation in 1967, more than 8,250 people from all sectors of society have been appointed to the Order.
 The contributions of these trailblazers are varied, yet they have all enriched the lives of others and made a difference to Canada.

 The appointments to the Order of Canada are made by the Governor General on the recommendation of the Advisory Council for the Order.
-It is one of Canada’s highest honours, recognizing individuals across all sectors who have made extraordinary and sustained contributions to the nation.
+It is one of Canada’s highest honours, recognizing individuals across all sectors who have made extraordinary and sustained contributions to the nation. n